Surge of early voting in Va.’s largest county means a long wait for some voters

 “If we’re not careful, they’re going to burn themselves out and mistakes will be made,” he said.

-Another complication lies in the nearly 10,000 voters so far who had received absentee ballots, but decided to instead vote in person.
-In those cases, the absentee ballot must be nullified first, a lengthy process involving forms that takes poll workers away from helping others and further slows up the line, county officials said.
+Another complication lies in the nearly 10,000 voters so far who had received absentee ballots but instead decided to vote in person.
+In those cases, the absentee ballot must be nullified first, a lengthy process involving forms that takes poll workers away from helping others and further slows down the line, county officials said.

-Then, there are the physical constraints of some the actual early voting facilities, where small conference rooms converted to polling stations can only accommodate a small number of people, Scott said.
+Then there are the physical constraints of some the actual early-voting facilities, where small conference rooms converted to polling stations can only accommodate a small number of people, Scott said.

-The Franconia Government Center, in the heavily middle-to-lower income southeast portion of the county, has had some of the longest wait times.
+The Franconia Government Center, in the heavily middle- to lower-income southeast portion of the county, has had some of the longest wait times.

-On Thursday afternoon, about 150 people were already in line before the doors opened at 1 p.m.
+On Thursday, about 150 people were already in line before the doors opened at 1 p.m.

 Genevieve Fields, 41, had taken off a few hours from her job as a social worker to vote early, with plans to make it back in time for a 3:30 p.m. meeting about the area’s growing demand for emergency rental assistance.